 People tend to fear what they don’t understand.
-Reverse Mortgages often gets a bad rap because people think they are more complicated than they really are.
-The way I explain Reverse Mortgages is that mechanically they are exactly the same as a conventional mortgage but without the payment.
+Reverse Mortgages often get a bad rap because people think they are more complicated than they really are.
+The way I explain Reverse Mortgages is that mechanically they are the same as a conventional mortgage but without the payment.

 A Reverse Mortgage functions like any other mortgage or loan from a bank.
 You are borrowing money from the bank, in exchange, the bank is charging you an interest rate.
 On most loans, you’re required to make a monthly payment to pay that interest and part of the principal until the loan is repaid.

 On a Reverse Mortgage, the payment is optional.
 You’re still charged interest every month but instead of a mandatory payment the interest is added to the balance of the mortgage and repayment is deferred until the homeowner passes away or no longer lives in the home.

 If you have a Reverse Mortgage your primary obligations are:

 - You will continue to pay basic property expenses such as taxes, insurance, HOA, etc.

 - The home will be used as your primary residence.

 - You will keep the home in an acceptable living condition.